Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Mount Redoubt-Bear Mountain Saddle

-After a short break atop the glacier, I dropped onto the south at 7200′ into Redoubt Creek Basin.
-The mile-long talus traverse passed rather quickly.
-Soon, I was overlooking Bear Lake below Mount Redoubt.
+After a short break atop the glacier, I dropped onto the south at 7200 feet into Redoubt Creek Basin.
+The mile-long talus traverse passed rather quickly, and soon, I was overlooking Bear Lake nestled below Mount Redoubt.
+I marveled at the blue water before continuing down the saddle at 6700 feet.
+Then, I realized I might not have enough time to climb Tradition Peak today.

-I dumped everything on the pass between Mount Redoubt and Bear Mountain and then napped.
-But since it was still early, I wanted to scope out the area.
-So I went through steep scree over Cave Mountain’s northwest notch to the south.
+I had dillydallied much of the morning to be productive the rest of the day.
+So I dumped everything on the pass between Mount Redoubt and Bear Mountain, then napped.
+Since it was still early, I wanted to scope out the area.
+So I went through steep scree over Cave Mountain’s northwest notch, a key access point for reaching the south side.

 Bear Mountain with Bear Lake atop Bear Creek Basin